 Ezulwini can be best described as a tourist town.
-It has limited economic activity and for that reason, most of the town’s residents work in neighbouring towns.
+It has limited economic activity and for that reason, most of the town’s residents work in neighboring towns.
 The town is host to a complex of hotels and restaurants a characteristic which makes Ezulwini a natural tourist centre of the country.
 The town also has a reputation of being an entertainment hub of the country.
 Ezulwini has only one primary school.
-This situation forces most children to attend school in neighbouring towns.
+This situation forces most children to attend school in neighboring towns.

-Our vision as the town council of Ezulwini is to provide high quality residential, corporate, tourism friendly and green environment with the mission to provide the quality of life the community of Ezulwini through the provision of efficient services and infrastructure responsive to the needs of the people.
+Our vision as the town council of Ezulwini is to provide high quality residential, corporate, tourism friendly and green environment with the mission to provide the quality of life to the community of Ezulwini through the provision of efficient services and infrastructure responsive to the needs of the people.

 Town & Community